NunoAnFranca/MEIC-SGI/tp1/README.md

 ### Beetle and 2D Flower with bezier curves

-The following image shows the mandatory beetle and an optional flower with bezier curves, both objects were created with an iteration, in order to change to look and give a little thickness.
+The following image shows the mandatory beetle and an optional flower with bezier curves, both objects were created with a simple iteration of the y coordinate for the beetler and x coordinate for the flower, in order to change to look and give a little thickness.

 |![image11](images/image11.png)                |
 |:------------------------------------------:|